France tourist information with details about

 Situated in the south-east of France, on the edge of the Orientale

-du Massif Central, the Ardèche is one of eight departments in the Rhône-Alpes region.
+du Massif Central, the Ardeche is one of eight departments in the

-The Tourist Board's offical website for the Ardeche.
+The tourist board's official website for the Ardeche.

 Oceanide Canoe: